 - Administrative costs, like accounting, insurance, and customer service

-With levels of busyness elevated to ever-increasing heights among American families, this may be the perfect time to hire a service to keep your home clean, or to start a house cleaning business.
+With American families busier than ever these days, this may be the perfect time to hire a service to keep your home clean or to start a house cleaning business.
 There's nothing quite like the feeling of walking into a freshly cleaned, sweet smelling home, knowing all household tasks have already been checked off your list.
 Providing that service can be a pretty good feeling too.